+ Profile + Job

 In England, Polish is the next most spoken language after English and Welsh, followed by Indian and Pakistani languages such as Urdu, Punjabi, and Gujarati.

 If you already know a second language, it's a strong extra skill to add to your babysitting resume.
-If not, it's easier than ever to begin learning new languages by using free apps such as Duolingo.
-I use Duolingo to learn Japanese and I love it!
+If not, it's easier than ever to begin learning new languages by using apps such as Migaku.
+Migaku is a powerful Chrome extension that turns your favorite websites into simple and effective learning materials, such an amazing idea!

 14. Infant Care Classes and Certification